iobroker-community-adapters/ioBroker.shelly/docs/en/basics.md

 If you use the Shelly with firmware less equal 1.9.4 you don't have to configure anything.
 Your Shelly devices will be found by it self by ioBroker.

 **If you are using the firmware versions above 1.9.4 you have to enter a CoIoT server for CoAP on your Shelly device.** Enter the IP address of your ioBroker server followed by the port 5683 as CoIoT server.
-For example, if ioBroker runs on address 192.168.1.2, you have to enter 192.168.1.2:5683 and activate CoIoT.
+For example, if ioBroker runs on address ```192.168.1.2```, you have to enter ```192.168.1.2:5683``` and activate CoIoT.

 **Important: Because CoAP use multicast UDP packages, the Shelly devices has to be in the same subnet as your ioBroker server.**

-If you use ioBroker in a docker container, the container has to run in host or macvlan modus.
-If ioBroker runs in the docker container in bridge mode your Shelly devices will not be found,
+If you use ioBroker in a docker container, the container has to run in network mode ```host``` or ```macvlan```.
+If the docker container is running in ```bridge``` mode, your Shelly devices will not be found.

 ![iobroker_restrict_login](../iobroker_general_coap.png)

-CoAP will show all devices in your network.
+CoAP will add all devices in your network.
 If you want to exclude some Shelly devices, you can put them on a blacklist.
-Just enter the serial number to the blacklist table:
+Just enter the serial numbers to the blacklist table:

 ![iobroker_coap](../iobroker_coap.png)

 #### Trouble Shooting

 In some cases, Shelly devices will not be found by the Shelly adapter in CoAP mode.
+Please try the following:

-Please try following and disable the ioBroker Shelly Adapter instance. **Do not uninstall the Shelly Adapter!** But it is important to disable the Shelly instance.
-Now open a terminal window and enter following statements:
+1. Disable the ioBroker Shelly adapter instance. **Do not uninstall the Shelly Adapter!** But it is important to disable the Shelly instance.
+2. Open a terminal window and run following commands on the ioBroker server:

 ```
 cd /opt/iobroker/node_modules/iobroker.shelly/
 node coaptest.js
 ```

-or you can use tcpdump for sniffing the CoAP Messages.
+You can use ```tcpdump``` for sniffing the CoAP Messages:

 ```
 # Install tcpdump if it is not installed